Ebook Euler Gem The Polyhedron Formula and the Birth of Topology Princeton Science Library Book 64 Reprint David S Richeson

 while richeson's book is suitable for a large readership, its potential is perhaps greatest among high school students who show promise in mathematics. this book expounds the history of the polyhedron formula, offers biographical sketches of great mathematicians, goes through different proofs, explores connections and cross-fertilization in the mathematical empire, and gives the reader a sense of the art of mathematical thinking. it is almost certain that not everything in "euler's gem" will be fully understood by a student at the high school level, but that's perfectly ok. it is good for the mind to see glimpses of where mathematics is heading in future courses so that math doesn't feel like meaningless memorization without any direction. i hope "euler's gem" will gain popularity among high school faculty members so that they will recommend it to their brightest students; i hope this book will be used to stoke the fires in the minds of those who will later walk the path of math and science.

-• I ran into this book because my ex professor recommended it (he didn't have a strong topology background).
+in writing "euler's gem," richeson has done the mathematical community a tremendous service. topology has never before been so lucidly explained to so wide an audience. well done. - I ran into this book because my ex professor recommended it (he didn't have a strong topology background).
 I already audited some courses in algebraic topology and graph theory before so this book to me is a page turner.
 But the book is so well written that even for layman, it should certainly be enjoyable, much more enjoyable than the notorious Love and Math...

-• Fun read for math students
+- Fun read for math students